A Work Triangle Sets off a Renovation

 Throughout that year of feeling out the space, the couple began to dream of the possibilities.
 They paid special attention to how others in their building had renovated their apartments.
 Pinterest, Instagram, and the Sweeten blog also provided endless inspiration.
 When they were ready to jump into the project, they posted on Sweeten, a free service connecting homeowners with vetted general contractors, and landed on a contractor who was able to counsel them through their many options, eventually identifying what mattered most to them in a home.
 Ultimately, they wanted an open space conducive to both cooking and hanging out in, with extra storage for books.

 Both of them grew up with a kitchen island and saw it as a design element that people always gravitate toward.
 “The island makes cooking together more fun.
 There’s more space for meal prep and now we can admire the city skyline view while we pull dinner together,” she says.
 Not to be bound by convention, the homeowners decided to separate the range and the oven.
 The range—replaced by a cooktop—remained in the same place, but an electric oven moved to the island.
 The new layout created a work triangle of range, sink, and island for a better workflow.
 The toe kick space-saver idea was inspired by Martha Stewart.
 “As with most things, it turns out Martha was right!” said the homeowner.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The couple, who both work in the art world, harnessed their creativity for the project.
 When they spotted the deep green shade of color on a tile website, they were hooked.
 Once the backsplash tile was paired with Ikea’s butcher block and simple white cabinets, the whole look came together.
 “The watercolor tile catches the light beautifully and actually feels like it changes color depending on the time of day,” says the homeowner.
 The open shelves played a big role: they held cooking essentials, making cooking easier; unloading the dishwasher was more convenient; bowls in bright colors and plants were displayed adding to the pop of hue; and what better way to show off the green tile?